Pool of Bethesda & St. Anne Church

 1. The Pool of Bethesda marks the place where a sick man was healed.

 3. It should be noted that the pool that can be seen today is the corner of the southern pool.
-You will also note that it is significantly below the level today of the city today.
+You will also note that it is significantly below the city level today.
 That is because Jerusalem is really a large tel.
 A tel is something that develops and grows in height as one civilization builds upon another.
 Therefore, since the time of Christ, the city has been destroyed and rebuilt many times.
 That is why the pool is below the surface of the city today.

-10. Close-by to the Byzantine Basilica was a grotto dedicated to the believed place where Mary’s parents, Anne and Joachim lived, and where Mary, the mother of Jesus, was born.
+11. Close to the Byzantine Basilica was a grotto dedicated to the believed place where Mary’s parents, Anne and Joachim lived, and where Mary, the mother of Jesus, was born.

-Later, in 1138 AD, the Basilica of St. Anne was erected over the site of the grotto believed by the Crusaders to be the birthplace of Mary mother of Jesus.
-The church is dedicated to Anna and Joachim, who according to tradition lived here, and the site where their daughter, Mary, was born in a cave which is located under the basilica.
+12. In 614 AD, the Byzantine Basilica was destroyed by the Persians.
+Later, in 1138 AD, the Basilica of St. Anne was erected over the grotto site the Crusaders believed to be the birthplace of Mary, the mother of Jesus.
+The church is dedicated to Anna and Joachim, who, according to tradition, lived here and the site where their daughter, Mary, was born in a cave located under the basilica.
 It is one of the most preserved Crusader churches in Israel.

-12. The New Testament says nothing about the birthplace of Mary.
-However, an ancient tradition found recorded in the apocryphal Gospel of James, which dates from around AD 150, places the house of Anne and Joachim, close to the Temple area.
+13. The New Testament says nothing about Mary's birthplace.
+However, an ancient tradition recorded in the apocryphal Gospel of James, which dates from around AD 150, places the house of Anne and Joachim close to the temple area.

-15. In the 19th century, the compound was given to the French Catholic Order of the White Fathers.
+16. In the 19th century, the compound was given to the French Catholic Order of the White Fathers.
 France did extensive restoration work on the church, returning it as closely as possible to the original basilica.
 A second restoration was necessary after the church was damaged during the Six-Day War in 1967.

 Places of Interest